divaamahajan/doc-to-knowledge-graph-qa/backend/README.md

 ## 🎯 **Backend Overview**

-The Universal Knowledge-Graph Builder backend is a **high-performance, microservices-based architecture** that transforms unstructured documents into intelligent, queryable knowledge graphs.
+The Document to Knowledge Graph Q&A backend is a **high-performance, microservices-based architecture** that transforms unstructured documents into intelligent, queryable knowledge graphs.
 Built with FastAPI, Neo4j, and MongoDB, it provides:

 - **Real-time document processing** with intelligent text extraction
 - **Semantic knowledge graph construction** using advanced NLP techniques